Sports in Philadelphia: Football

 The Frankford Yellow Jackets team photo in 1926.
 Launched in 1899, the Yellow Jackets were Philadelphia's first professional football team and won the 1926 NFL season with a season record of 14–1–2.

 The Philadelphia Eagles, founded in 1933, are members of the East Division of the National Football Conference (NFC) in the National Football League (NFL).
-They have operated continuously since then, with the partial exception of the 1943 season, when the Eagles temporarily merged with the Pittsburgh Steelers to become the Steagles.
-The Eagles won three pre-Super Bowl era NFL championships: 1948, 1949, 1960, six conference championships, and 16 division championships.
+They have operated continuously since then, with the partial exception of the 1943 season, when the Eagles temporarily merged with the Pittsburgh Steelers to become the Steagles due to players leaving for military service during World War II.
+The Eagles won three pre-Super Bowl era NFL championships in 1948, 1949 and 1960, six conference championships, and 16 division championships.
 They have made five Super Bowl appearances, losing in Super Bowl XV (1980), Super Bowl XXXIX (2004) and Super Bowl LVII (2022), and winning Super Bowl LII (2017) and Super Bowl LIX (2024).

-In its early history, in the 1930s, the franchise frequently finished at the bottom of the standings.
-But it improved in the 1940s, becoming the only NFL team to win back to back championships in 1938 and 1949 by shutout.
-Though the franchise was average for much of the 1950s, the 1960 championship-winning Eagles were the only team to defeat the Vince Lombardi-coached Packers in a playoff game.
-The Eagles did not experience much success in the 1960s and early 1970s, but the franchise made four straight playoff appearances starting in 1978, including a Super Bowl appearance in 1980.
+In its early history in the 1930s, the franchise frequently finished at the bottom of the standings.
+They improved in the 1940s, becoming the only NFL team to win back-to-back championships in 1948 and 1949 by shutout.
+Though the franchise was average for much of the 1950s, the 1960 championship-winning Eagles were the only team to defeat the Vince Lombardi-coached Green Bay Packers in a playoff game.
+The Eagles did not experience much success in the 1960s and early 1970s, but under the command of head coach Dick Vermeil, the franchise made four straight playoff appearances starting in 1978, including a Super Bowl appearance in 1980.
 After another down period, the franchise made the playoffs in six of nine seasons between 1988 and 1996.
 Andy Reid was hired as head coach in 1999, and across 14 seasons he led the franchise to nine playoff appearances and a run to Super Bowl XXXIX.
 After Chip Kelly's three-year tenure as head coach, the Eagles hired Doug Pederson, a former offensive coordinator under Reid.
-The Eagles defeated the New England Patriots in Super Bowl LII.
+The Eagles defeated the New England Patriots in Super Bowl LII to win their first Super Bowl in franchise history.
 Nick Sirianni was named head coach in 2021 and lead the Eagles to a berth in Super Bowl LVII and a win in Super Bowl LIX two years later.
 In 1994, defensive end Reggie White, running back Steve Van Buren, and two-way players Chuck Bednarik and Pete Pihos were named to the National Football League 75th Anniversary All-Time Team.